Strongylocentrotus droebachiensis

-Strongylocentrotus droebachiensis is commonly known as the green sea urchin because of its characteristic green color.
+Strongylocentrotus droebachiensis is commonly known as the green sea urchin because of its characteristic green color, not to be confused with Psammechinus miliaris as it is also commonly called the green sea urchin.
 It is commonly found in northern waters all around the world including both the Pacific and Atlantic Oceans to a northerly latitude of 81 degrees and as far south as Maine (in the U.S.) and England.
 The average adult size is around 50 mm, but it has been recorded at a diameter of 87 mm.
 The green sea urchin prefers to eat seaweeds but will eat other organisms.
 They are eaten by a variety of predators, including sea stars, crabs, large fish, mammals, birds, and humans.
 The species name "droebachiensis" is derived from the name of the town Drøbak in Norway.

 Habitat

 Strongylocentrotus droebachiensis is found on rocky substratum in the intertidal and up to depths of 1150 m.
 It uses its strong Aristotle's lantern to burrow into rock, and then can widen its home with the spines.
 Usually, this sea urchin can leave its hole to find food and then return, but sometimes it creates a hole that gets bigger as it gets deeper, so that the opening is too small for S. droebachiensis to get out.
 S. droebachiensis is a euryhaline species, and can survive in waters of low salinity.
 This allows it to flourish in southern Puget Sound.
 Acclimation and size are important factors as larger individuals have a lower surface area to volume ratio and can handle the increased osmotic tension.